christos-c/bible-corpus/README.md

 (Chinese, Japanese, Thai, Vietnamese).
 They are included in this collection but they can also be found [here](https://www.hucompute.org/ressourcen/corpora).

-Follow this link for [a collection of tools for reading/processing the corpus](https://github.com/christos-c/bible-corpus-tools).
 If you are looking for a quick way to generating a raw text version of each Bible, you can use following Python snippet (replace `lang` with the name of the XML file):
 ```
 import xml.etree.ElementTree as ET
 lang = 'English'